 Honeymoon Island State Park

 Looking to escape to a tropical paradise?
-Honeymoon Island State Park in Pinellas County is a dream come true.
+Honeymoon Island State Park in Pinellas County, west of Dunedin, FL, is a dream come true.
 With white sandy beaches and lush vegetation, this idyllic paradise is calling your name.

-At Honeymoon Island State Park, there are 4 miles of beaches for travelers to choose from.
+At Honeymoon Island State Park, travelers can choose from 4 miles of beaches.
 Oasis Beach is one of the most popular, a real coastal wonder with gentle waves and crystalline waters.
 North Beach is a great option for seashell gathering.
 But, if you’re traveling with a four-legged friend, Dog Beach is the top spot.

 Caladesi Island is also accessible from Honeymoon Island State Park.
 A 15-minute boat or ferry ride will get you there.
 The ferry service runs at regular intervals throughout the day.

 Caladesi Island State Park

 Looking for the perfect escape?
 Caladesi Island State Park is quick to offer some of the most popular beaches around Clearwater & St. Petersburg.

 This barrier island haven is easy to reach.
 To get to Caladesi Island State Park, you just have to take a 20-minute ferry or embark on a 3-mile walk from Clearwater Beach.
 This spot is perfect for beach lovers looking for a sheltered world.
 The untouched island features natural delights waiting around every corner and icing-sugar sand lining the shores.